-The policy of the U.S. Navy is to reduce to the minimum practicable the amounts of radioactivity released from naval nuclear-powered ships, particularly within twelve miles from shore, including into harbors.
-Consistent with that policy, the total amount of gamma radioactivity released within all U.S. and foreign harbors visited by nuclear-powered ships in the U.S. Navy was collectively less than 0.002 curie1 in 2010.
+The policy of the U.S. Navy is to reduce to the minimum practicable the amounts of radioactivity released from naval nuclear-powered ships, particularly within twelve miles from shore and into harbors.
+Consistent with that policy, the total amount of gamma radioactivity released within all U.S. and foreign harbors visited by nuclear-powered ships in the U.S. Navy was collectively less than 0.002 curie in 2014.
 This amount of radioactivity is too small to have had any discernable effect on the radioactivity of any harbor environment.
 However, to provide additional assurance that procedures used by the U.S. Navy to control radioactivity are adequate to protect the environment, the Navy conducts periodic radiological environmental monitoring surveys.
 This report summarizes the results of environmental monitoring in the harbors of Sasebo and Yokosuka, and in Nakagusuku Wan on Okinawa Island.

 The Navy environmental monitoring program consists of analyzing samples of harbor water, sediment, and marine life.
-In support of the forward deployment of USS GEORGE WASHINGTON (CVN 73), radiation monitoring of U.S. Fleet Activities Yokosuka began in 2008.
+In support of the forward deployment of USS GEORGE WASHINGTON (CVN 73), more extensive radiation monitoring of U.S. Fleet Activities Yokosuka began in 2008.
 Sampling harbor water and sediment each quarter year is emphasized since these materials would be the most likely affected by releases of radioactivity.
 The environmental samples are analyzed by a laboratory of the U.S. Department of Energy for cobalt-60 and other gamma emitting radionuclides.
 These environmental media are analyzed since they are the ones that would most likely reveal any changes in radioactivity concentrations due to nuclear-powered ship operations.
 Cobalt-60 is specifically analyzed because it is a sensitive tracer used to follow environmental distribution of radioactivity and it is the predominant long-lived radionuclide associated with liquid effluents from U.S. naval nuclear-powered ship operations.
-Results of this monitoring show that radioactivity in the harbor environment has not increased above natural background levels as a result of operations by U.S. naval nuclear-powered ships.
+Results of this monitoring show that radioactivity in the harbor environment has not increased above background levels as a result of operations by U.S. naval nuclear-powered ships (background levels include naturally-occurring radioactivity as well as fallout from the Fukushima Daiichi reactor accidents and worldwide dispersion from weapons testing).
 These results also confirm that procedures used by the Navy to control radioactivity are effective in protecting the environment and the health and safety of the general public.

-1 One curie equals 3.7x1010 becquerels.
+&lt;sup>1 One curie equals 3.7x10 becquerels.